 Table 2 provides an aggregate of race and ethnicity data for the combined number of people, families, households or housing units reported as complete during the program year based on accomplishment data from all CDBG, HOME, and ESG activities reported in HUD's Integrated Disbursement and Information System (IDIS).
-Based on this information, an array of persons, families, households or housing unit occupants benefitted from CDBG, CDBG-CV, HOME, or ESG funded housing, public facilities or public service projects during the program year.
+Based on this information, an array of persons, families, households or housing unit occupants benefitted from CDBG, HOME, or ESG funded housing, and public service projects during the program year.
+It should be noted that 24 CDBG participants identified as other, 16 as Black/ African American and White; and two as American Indian/ Alaska Native and Black/ African American.
+It should also be noted that one ESG recipient identified as multiple races.